 No visa is required for citizens of most countries.
 See www.ica.gov.sg for a list of countries whose citizens do require one.
 Note that overstaying your visa in Singapore results in strict penalities.

 Visiting yacht crew are issued with a two week landing pass upon entry.
 If the remainder of the crew is listed as 'passengers' then they will be issued with a normal length visitor's visa (this will depend on nationality).
 A landing pass can no longer be renewed in person and must be done through an agent.
-Several of the marinas can do this (but not all).
-See individual marina entries.

 For stays longer than two months Immigration may require proof why an extension is requested.
 A letter from a boatyard, saying that work is being carried out on the boat, is normally sufficient.

 As these restrictions apply to individuals, not to the boat itself, it is sometimes easier to take the bus to neighbouring Malaysia and obtain a visitor's visa when returning to Singapore.
-A yacht can extend its stay for a maximum of 6 months, at the end of which time it must leave Singapore for one month before returning.

 When checking in, ensure that your passport is stamped as